NextCodeX/qk/README.md

 ```
 expression statement -- ok
 if statement --ok
-for statement --doing
+for statement --ok
-function --waiting
+function --doing
 ```
 3. interpret and execute  --- doing